tdrhq/eyepatch/README.md

 ## API level support

-Currently only API level >= 16 is supported, we're working on bringing this down to 14 in the near future.
+Currently only API level >= 16 is supported.
+This is verified by our Jenkins servers by running tests on all emulators from 16 to 26 inclusive.

 You need to have `android:vmSafeMode="true"` in your `<application>` tag in your `AndroidManifest.xml`.
 Otherwise your tests will fail in